Article last updated: March 27, 2019

 A provision in a marriage contract renouncing a spouse’s marital portion rights is not enforceable since those rights cannot be renounced.
 La.
 Civil Code article 2330.
 A marriage contract can include many terms, even terms pertaining to support, divorce and separation.
 However, this is not a subject to be covered by this paper since this paper is limited to spousal rights at death.

-It is unusual for a couple, after being married for many years, to become separate in property and abolish the community property regime except in the event that there is a concern about creditors.
-For example, if one of the spouses works in a high risk profession such as law, where they could be cast in judgment for a substantial sum, it may make sense to become separate in property and thereby insulate at least half of the family’s assets from the lawyer’s creditors.
-However, this is an issue really not to be addressed in this paper since it pertains more to protecting a family from creditors and not to the rights of a surviving spouse.
+It is unusual for a couple, after being married for many years, to become separate in property and abolish the community property regime except if there is a concern about creditors.
+For example, if one of the spouses works in a high risk profession such as law or medicine, where they could be cast in judgment for a substantial sum, it may make sense to become separate in property and thereby insulate at least half of the family’s assets from the lawyer or doctor’s creditors.

 3. Retirement Plans and IRA’s